sahithyandev/s3/src/content/docs/computer-architecture/08-pipelining.md

 #### Forwarding

 Aka. bypassing or short-circuiting.
-An alternate solution to stalling.
+An alternate solution to stalling for data hazards.
 The result is forwarded directly from the stage where it becomes available (mostly EX or MEM) to the stage that needs it.

 Cannot handle all data hazards.
 For load instruction, forwarding alone isn't enough and causes 1-cycle stall.